ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 Over the past 20 years, there has been a significant deflationary position in (meta)metaphysics, mainly purported by Hirsch and Thomasson.
 They claim that disputes in ontology are shallow and insignificant, in the same way the disagreement about whether the man is moving around the squirrel is shallow and insignificant.
 The basic claim of this deflationary position is that, when people dispute about what exists, they are *merely* having a shallow disagreement about the meaning of the quantifier[^2].

-Despite the position being utterly superising, the argument supporting the position has been more powerful than expected.
+Despite the position being utterly surprising, the argument supporting the position has been more powerful than expected.
 During the past 20 years, there have been plenty of attempts to resist this deflationary argument.
 But I believe Hirsch has replied to them well.
 Many people, it seems, eventually start to accept this deflationary position about ontology and move on to something else, like fundamentality[^3].

 This paper intends to argue against Hirsch’s deflationary argument.
 First, I introduce Hirsch’s original deflationary argument, and point out a metasemantic divergence would lead to two different positions.
 Then I provide reasons to believe neither position can really deflate the dispute.
 Finally, I quickly sketch my positive view of verbal disputes.